Language selection

 A message from Canada’s Chief Public Health Officer

-The lack of socio-demographic information, such as Indigeneity, race, ethnicity, or diverse sex and gender data, in the dashboard is a reflection of the ongoing challenge of collecting and combining local level data through a trusted, coordinated system.
-We must urgently fast track initiatives like the Pan-Canadian Health Data Strategy to address these gaps in a secure and ethical way, which includes honouring principles of data governance for First Nations, Inuit, and Métis Peoples.
+The pandemic highlighted the importance of health data for effective decision-making during a public health emergency.
+It also exposed long-standing gaps in the way we collect and share these data.
+The lack of socio-demographic information in the dashboard, such as Indigeneity, race, ethnicity, or diverse sex and gender data, reflects the ongoing challenge of collecting and combining local level data through a trusted, coordinated system.
+We must urgently address these gaps in a secure and ethical way, including honouring principles of data governance for First Nations, Inuit, and Métis Peoples.

 Did you find what you were looking for?